 Why Application Integration?

 The need for application integration stems from the need to move data between applications.
-This includes transferring data from one application to another in a scheduled, ongoing way, or for moving data once from a legacy system into something new.
+This includes transferring data from one application to another in a scheduled, ongoing way or moving data once from a legacy system into something new.
 Or, in short, application integration is used to make life easier.

 By having a comprehensive system that forms a bridge between heterogeneous applications, you won’t have to be concerned about whether your applications were originally intended to communicate with each other or not.
 This gives you the freedom and flexibility to choose applications of your choice, not just apps that are within a collection of technologies or from the same vendor.